Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 Identity and Monitoring Integration

-Enterprise AI platforms should:
+Enterprise AI platforms in common use typically:

 - Integrate with existing identity infrastructure